AEW Dynamite: History

-In regard to the addition of Rampage, WarnerMedia had asked Khan if he would rather expand Dynamite to three hours, but he rejected the notion, stating that he did not want to run Dynamite for that length as he really wanted that third hour as a separate show on a different night.
+In regard to the addition of Rampage on TNT in August 2021, WarnerMedia had asked Khan if he would rather expand Dynamite to three hours, but he rejected the notion, stating that he did not want to run Dynamite for that length as he really wanted that third hour as a separate show on a different night.
 He also claimed that Rampage would not be a secondary show to Dynamite, and that it would be its partner or its equivalent.
-He further said that Dynamite and Rampage would be AEW's core properties, while their YouTube shows, Dark and Elevation, would be their peripheral properties, essentially their developmental shows.
+He further said that Dynamite and Rampage would be AEW's core properties, while their YouTube shows, Dark and Elevation, would be their peripheral properties, essentially their developmental programs.

 It was announced on October 25, 2021, that Dynamite would start airing live from coast to coast starting with the October 27 episode (the show's return to Wednesday nights after two weeks due to TNT's coverage of the NHL).
 This lasted until Dynamite's move to TBS.

-On January 5, 2022, Dynamite moved from TNT to TBS for the first professional wrestling program to air on TBS since 2001.
+On January 5, 2022, Dynamite moved from TNT to TBS, marking the first professional wrestling program to air on TBS since 2001.

+In May 2023, AEW confirmed another television program, Collision, to premiere that June on TNT (Dark and Elevation were also canceled, with Rampage shifting to featuring developing talent).
+Prior to Collision's official announcement, it had been speculated that with the addition of Collision, AEW would do some form of a roster split, similar to WWE's brand extension, in which part of the roster would only perform on Dynamite, while the other part would be on Collision.
+In an appearance on the Barstool Rasslin podcast on June 13, Khan said that there would not be a hard split where wrestlers would exclusively appear on only one program.
+Instead, he said some wrestlers would be featured on certain shows, but there could be opportunities for storylines to cross between them.
+He also confirmed that the title holders would be the champions for all of AEW's programs.

+On March 23, 2025, AEW announced a special episode of Dynamite titled Spring BreakThru, scheduled for April 16, 2025, at the MGM Music Hall at Fenway in Boston, Massachusetts.
+This will be the 289th episode of Dynamite, making it the longest-running prime time weekly pro-wrestling program in Turner Sports history, surpassing WCW Monday Nitro, which had a total of 288 episodes that aired on TNT from September 1995 to March 2001.